How To Lower Blood Pressure Before DOT Physical

 Dietary Adjustments

 One of the initial strategies for controlling high blood pressure involves adopting a nutritious eating plan.
 Want to know about UCR registration?
 Among the dietary approaches recommended by healthcare experts is the DASH diet, which prioritizes the consumption of fruits, vegetables, whole grains, lean sources of protein, and low-fat dairy items.
-In addition, it advises against consuming foods that contain high levels of saturated fats, cholesterol, and sodium.
-Following these dietary modifications can lead to substantial reductions in blood pressure levels for individuals.
+In addition, it advises against consuming foods with high levels of saturated fats, cholesterol, and sodium.
+Following these dietary modifications can substantially reduce blood pressure levels for individuals.

 Exercise Regularly